water-fountains/proximap/docs/components.rst

    - :code:`appManager.mode` to determine whether to show filtered fountains, a route, or just a single fountain
    - :code:`dataManager.fountains_filtered`, :code:`fountain_selected`, and :code:`route_data` in order to update the data displayed in the map

-:code:`display_route(user_location, route_data)`
+:code:`update_user_location(user_location)`
+  This function displays the user's current location on the map.

+:code:`display_route(route_data)`
-  If the app is in :code:`route` mode, this function displays the user's current location and the route on the map.
+  If the app is in :code:`route` mode, this function displays the route on the map.

-:code:`display_fountains(user_location, fountains_filtered)`
+:code:`display_fountains(fountains_filtered)`
-  If the app is in :code:`map` mode, this function displays the user's location and the filtered fountains on the map.
+  If the app is in :code:`map` mode, this function displays the filtered fountains on the map.

 :code:`display_selected_fountain(fountain_selected)`
-  If the app is in :code:`map` mode, this function displays the filtered fountains on the map.
+  If the app is in :code:`details` mode, this function displays the selected fountain on the map.

 Public Methods
 ..............